-In a year that was shaken by the COVID-19 pandemic, it is understandable that employers have placed a heavier emphasis on cost than in other conditions.
+After the economic impact of the COVID-19 pandemic, it is understandable that employers have placed a heavier emphasis on cost than in other conditions.
 When safeguarding their organizations, however, employers should consider other factors besides program costs.
 Screening components offered also ranked high on participants' considerations.
 Incorporating the appropriate screening components can mean the difference between a compliant program and one that misses the mark.